 - Continue to migrate our hosting infrastructures towards more environmentally friendly solutions.
 This involves, among other things, a migration of the various technical "stacks" of the Patron (our email editor) towards more efficient data centers, but also by introducingeco-design for future developments.

 - Minimization of travel at our customers' sites for services of less than a day.

 - Promote a less meaty diet with Badsender employees during their working hours.

 These six points are those that will have the most significant impact on our carbon footprint.
 We will add a certain number of points that are already in place, and which, although they will have a less significant impact in the immediate future, seem to us to be decisive in our commitments:

-- Present our "carbon ambitions" in our commercial presentations in order to explain some of our approaches (limitation of travel, use of tools different from market standards, ...).
+- Present our "carbon ambitions"in our sales presentations in order to explain some of our approaches (limitation of travel, use of tools different from market standards, ...).

 - Systematic purchase of reconditioned equipment (computers, screens, smartphones, ...) and implementation of a Bring You Own Device strategy.
 Not to mention a lengthening of the renewal cycle (actually we've been doing this forever 😉 ).